Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Introduction

 \section{Introduction}

-Optimal path planning for mobile manipulators is commonly done by formulating and solving a nonlinear program (NLP) using gradient-based optimization approaches.
-One major challenge with this approach is that, often, the constraints introduced to the planning problem, such as obstacle avoidance, end effector path constraints, etc., cause the NLP to be highly non-convex.
+\IEEEPARstart{O}{ptimal} path planning for mobile manipulators is commonly done by formulating and solving a nonlinear program (NLP) using gradient-based optimization approaches.
+One major challenge with this approach is that often the constraints introduced to the planning problem, such as obstacle avoidance, end effector path constraints, cause the NLP to be highly nonconvex.
 This causes gradient based optimization approaches to only solve them to local optimality.
 While solving nonconvex NLPs to global optimality in general is NP-hard, one potential mitigation is to generate multiple distinct local optima and choose the best among them.
 This increases the likelihood of actually finding the global optimum.
-To this end, we introduce the notion of "multi-locally optimal" solutions.
-We call a solution to an optimization problem \textit{multi-locally optimal} if it is the optimal solution among multiple distinct local optima.
+In the sequel, we denote the optimum among multiple distinct local optima a \textit{multi-local optimum}.

-The challenge of obtaining a multi-locally optimal path is computing multiple distinct local optima since most research has only been on finding a single local optimum \cite{zucker2013chomp},\cite{schulman2014motion}.
+The challenge of obtaining a multi-locally optimal path is computing multiple distinct local optima since most research has only been conducted on finding a single local optimum \cite{zucker2013chomp},\cite{schulman2014motion}.
 Using the observation that the local optimum returned by gradient-based optimization approaches usually stays within the same homotopy class as the provided initial guess \cite{Lav06}, we propose a pipeline that first discovers homotopically distinct paths and then uses them as initial guesses for an NLP.
 This allows for generating multiple distinct local optima, and subsequently finding the \textit{multi-local optimum}.
-Generating and optimizing these homotopically distinct initial guesses is the primary focus of this work.

-We apply our pipeline to the path planning of mobile manipulators consisting of a 6-revolute(6R) elbow manipulator attached to a nonholonomic differential drive base.
-This form was chosen for its cost-effectiveness and versatility.
+We apply our pipeline to the path planning of mobile manipulators consisting of a 6-revolute (6R) elbow manipulator attached to a nonholonomic differential drive base.
 We further require that the end effector follows a predetermined path.
-Such end-effector path constraints arise naturally in applications such as painting or wiping a table.
+Such end-effector path constraints arise naturally in applications such as painting, welding or wiping a table.